7 Catholic teachings that make Evangelicals cringe

 Only God forgives sins ...
 Further, by virtue of his divine authority he gives this power to men to exercise in his name.
 (Catechism §1441)

-Allen Parr says Catholics depend on Jn 20:23 for confession, and points out that the passage doesn't mention apostolic succession, or confession of sins.
+Allen Parr says Catholics depend on Jn 20:23 to justify the doctrine of Confession, and points out that the passage doesn't mention apostolic succession, or confession of sins.
 It only says Jesus gave authority to the apostles that "if you forgive anyone his sins they are forgiven ..."

 John 20:23 is only one of many Scriptures that support the Catholic position on confession and the priesthood.